Best Homeschool Withdrawal Approach for RCMP and Government Workers Posted to Nunavut

 The Registration Process for Temporary-Posting Families

 Nunavut operates an approval-based system under Section 21 of the Education Act (S.Nu.
 2008, c.15).
-You can't just send a letter and start homeschooling.
+Submit the written notice and EPP concurrently for DEA review.
+While the EPP is being reviewed, the child remains officially registered with the local community school.
 The process:

-1. Submit a written Notice of Intent to both your local DEA and the Minister of Education
+- Submit a written Notice of Intent to both your local DEA and the Minister of Education, with the EPP submitted concurrently for DEA review

 The EPP is the critical document.
 It must demonstrate that your program offers education "comparable in scope and quality" to the Nunavut public school program.
 For southern-posted families, this typically means using an Alberta-aligned curriculum (since Nunavut's senior secondary credits are Alberta-based) while demonstrating how you address the IQ cultural requirements.